 Have you ever wanted to sell yourself or your ideas more effectively?
 Have you ever felt you could use an extra edge in a big meeting or job interview?

-Emotional intelligence, which is known as EQ, is the ability to monitor one’s own and other people’s emotions, to discriminate between different emotions and label them appropriately, and to use emotional information to guide thinking and behavior.
+Emotional intelligence, which is known as EQ, is the ability to monitor one’s own and other people’s emotions, discriminate between different emotions and label them appropriately and use emotional information to guide thinking and behavior.

-One of the leading names in EQ is Daniel Goleman, who has authored many books on psychology, science, and leadership.
+One of the leading names in EQ is Daniel Goleman, who has authored many books on psychology, science and leadership.
 He suggests that EQ is actually more important than IQ.
 That is why it is common to find that some of the most successful CEOs and other leaders in companies have high levels of EQ.
 Leaders with high levels of EQ can empathize with, motivate and inspire their team and therefore drive results.
-Using this social intelligence we can differentiate among emotions and use the information to guide our thinking, actions, and responses.
-People with high levels of EQ will effectively be able to respond to tough questions or difficult people rather than react.
+Using this social intelligence, we can differentiate among emotions and use the information to guide our thinking, actions and responses.
+People with high levels of EQ will effectively be able to respond to tough questions or difficult people.

 Don’t fake it until you make it, fake it until you become it because you are not you, you are a superstar.